CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 ## Learning Approach
 Premium has three main learning components:

-Stream-based learning, where two days a week for 7 weeks individuals enhance their knowledge and skills in a specialized area through instructor-led activities and self-study.
+- **Stream-based learning**, where two days a week for 7 weeks individuals enhance their knowledge and skills in a specialized area through instructor-led activities and self-study.

-Common learning, where learners from all streams, once or twice a week over the same 7 weeks, are introduced to cross-cutting topics such as accessibility, working in the open and agile, via short webinars.
+- **Common learning**, where learners from all streams, once or twice a week over the same 7 weeks, are introduced to cross-cutting topics such as accessibility, working in the open and agile, via short webinars.

-Problem-based learning, where learners explore their problems and share their learning with their team through weekly learning circles over the same 7-week period.
+- **Problem-based learning**, where learners explore their problems and share their learning with their team through weekly learning circles over the same 7-week period.
 This component also includes the initial in-person bootcamp in Ottawa, where learners are introduced to user-centered design and problem definition, as well as the 12-day capstone Practicum, when learners ideate, prototype, test and pitch a solution to the problem selected by their team.

 Refer to the [Calendar](https://docs.google.com/spreadsheets/d/1drNXGc4GBlAP3fsTaMfUWbK2VQGbc8bA/edit#gid=1127847901) for an overview of the schedule for each week.